itsron143/ParticleGround-Portfolio/README.md

   - Modify `index.html` to change the names and links to point at your pages.

-  - Upload your resume in the place of `deedy.pdf` (Or One can use the infamous deedy template and build one)
+  - Upload your resume in the place of `deedy.pdf` (Or One can use the famous deedy template and build on that)

 # Particle Feature